Interlibrary Loan Services

 If no HELIN library owns the material, or if its status is anything other than "available," please use the Book Request Form.
 Fill out the form as completely as possible.
 We will notify you when the material arrives.

-Check the HELIN online catalog to see if the Phillips Memorial Library owns the journal title and date you need.
+Check the HELIN online catalog or Journal Finder to see if the Phillips Memorial Library owns the journal title and date you need.

-If the library does not own the title or the date, please use the electronic Article Request Form.
+If the library does not own the title or the date, please use the Article Request Form.
 Fill out the form as completely as possible.
-We will mail the article to you when it arrives, unless you instruct us otherwise.
+We will email the article to you when it arrives, unless you instruct us otherwise.

 Number of requests: